phst/rules_elisp/documentation/elisp_defs.md

 `skip_tags` rule attributes.
 These restrictions are additive, i.e., a test only runs if it’s not suppressed by either facility.

+In coverage mode (i.e., when run under `bazel coverage`), all tests tagged with the `:nocover` tag are also skipped.
+You can use this tag to skip tests that normally pass, but don’t work under coverage for some reason.

 **ATTRIBUTES**